phbasler/BSMPT/README.md

 The program package can be downloaded at: https://github.com/phbasler/BSMPT

-The documentation of the code is provided at [https://phbasler.github.io/BSMPT/documentation][DoxygenLink].
+The documentation of the code is provided at [https://phbasler.github.io/BSMPT/sphinx][SphinxLink].

 Sample input and output files are provided in the directory 'example'.

-Modifications and corrected bugs are reported in the file 'Changelog.md'.